joeldbaptista/eek/README.md

 eek implements a small subset of vi/ex style command-line commands.

+## VISUAL selection

+eek supports three selection styles:

+- Character-wise selection: `v`
+- Linewise selection: `V`
+- Block/column (vertical) selection: `Ctrl-v`

+While in VISUAL, common operators apply to the selection:

+- `y` yank
+- `d` delete (also yanks)
+- `c` change (delete + enter INSERT)

+Block/column insert:

+- In block VISUAL (`Ctrl-v`), press `I` to enter a block insert.
+- Type the text to insert, then press `Esc`.
+- The inserted text is applied to every line in the selected block at the block's left edge.

 ### Windows (`:split`, `:vsplit`)

 - `:split` creates a horizontal split.